The Price Is Right: 2003–08: $1,000,000 Spectacular

+The Price Is Right at Night

-In 2016, The Price Is Right aired several primetime specials featuring cast members of CBS programs and hosts of CBS reality show franchises, including The Amazing Race, Big Brother, and Survivor.
+In 2016, The Price Is Right returned to primetime featuring cast members of CBS programs and hosts of CBS reality show franchises, including The Amazing Race, Big Brother, and Survivor.
 The episodes featured fans of the three programs playing alongside past participants from them.
 In 2019, a retitled version called The Price Is Right at Night featured episodes with cast members from SEAL Team and others with Seth Rogen.
 Celebrities are paired with civilian contestants competing to win prizes.
 If there is a celebrity involved, episodes feature charitable donations toward a cause championed by the celebrity guest, with the celebrity joining the civilian contestants during the program.
 These shows feature a cash equivalent to all prizes won that episode in pricing games donated to the celebrity's charity, and during the second Showcase Showdown, making one spin of the Showcase Showdown wheel, with the value multiplied by 10,000 to be donated to the celebrity's charity.
-Other specials included the season 49 premiere (which was delayed from September to October because of a six and a half month suspension of production), a salute to essential workers in light of the COVID-19 pandemic, and the cast of The Neighborhood playing as themselves for charity.
+After the shortened season caused by a six and a half month suspension of production caused by pandemic related shutdowns, Season 49 premiered in October 2020 as a primetime episode, and that season also featured a salute to essential workers in light of the COVID-19 pandemic in the United States, and the cast of The Neighborhood playing as themselves for charity in primetime.
+The first three episodes of Season 49 were actually primetime episodes that aired weekly before the first daytime episode aired November 16.

-An August 2021 announcement detailed a two-hour primetime special The Price Is Right to air on September 30 in honor of its 50th season.
+An August 2021 announcement detailed a two-hour primetime special The Price Is Right to air on September 30, 2021, in honor of its 50th season.
 The special featured a retrospective of memorable moments and outtakes from the show's history.